tpltnt/guide/src/tutorials/basics/displaying_text.md

 we make an `Ids` struct and generate a widget ID for the text field. `ui.generate_widget_id()` is necessary to gurantee unique IDs per widget so each can interact without internal confusion.

-Now that the UI widgets are taken care of the can handle the fonts to display the message text.
+Now that the UI widgets are taken care of they can handle the fonts to display the message text.
 We learned already that Nannou tracks fonts in a (global) font map.
 We get access to it by calling `ui.fonts_mut()`.
 We retrieve all `ids()` from it (in form of an [iterator](https://en.wikipedia.org/wiki/Iterator)) and get the `next()` ID.
 Since we are at the beginning this is going to be the ID of the default